 f_k describes how the system evolves to the next state x_k+1 when the state is x_k, control u_k is chosen and there is stochastic disturbance is w_k.
 The cost function is given by g_k.
 This is discrete version of the optimal control problem.

 Teaching: Lectures (24h) and exercise sessions (24h)

-Assessment methods: Exam (100%), extra points from homework, and attending exercises and lectures.
+Assessment methods: Exam, homework, attending exercises and lectures, and project work.

 Study material: Lecture slides and exercises.
 Additional reading:

 - D. E. Kirk: Optimal Control Theory.
 Prentice Hall, 1970 (2004). (<- the main book)

 - D. P. Bertsekas: Dynamic Programming and Optimal Control, vol 1(and 2).
 Athena Scientific, 1995

 - M. L. Kamien and N. L. Schwartz: Dynamic Optimization - The calculus of variations and optimal control in economics and management, 2nd edition.
 North Holland, 1991.